Local Media Fest

 Jones

-Tech Track: Hands-on Tool Training with Google News Initiative
+Tech Track for Revenue: Tool training with Google News Initiative

-Learn about the best tools from GNI.
-Host: Google News Initiative, assisted by April Pilolli and Pinay Jones from the Knight x LMA BloomLab
+Learn about the best tools from GNI!
+This tool training session will cover an overview of GA4 and News Consumer Insights (NCI).
+Host and trainer: Iain Christie, Business Analyst, Google News Initiative; assisted by April Pilolli and Pinay Jones from the Knight x LMA BloomLab

 Celestand